-- 1. Advise - a.
+- 1. Advise

+- a.
 Four governing councils: College Panhellenic Association, Interfraternity Council, National Pan-Hellenic Council, Multicultural Greek Council

 - b.
-Two honor societies: Order of Omega, Rho Lambda - c.
-Serve as the liaison for SIUC and Inter/National headquarters - d.
-Work with chapter advisors - e.
+Two honor societies: Order of Omega, Rho Lambda

+- c.
+Serve as the liaison for SIUC and Inter/National headquarters

+- d.
+Work with chapter advisors

+- e.
 Develop and implement educational workshops and retreats for the Fraternity and Sorority Life community

-2. Advocate
+- 2. Advocate

 - a.
-The Office of Fraternity and Sorority Life staff will be present at as many events as possible - b.
+The Office of Fraternity and Sorority Life staff will be present at as many events as possible

+- b.
 Serve as a support system for individual members, chapters, and the community as a whole

-3. Facilitate
+- 3. Facilitate

 - a.
 Fraternity and Sorority Life Leadership Retreat (Spring)

 - b.
 New Member/Neophyte 101 (Fall/Spring)

 - c.
 Greek BBQ (Fall)

 - d.
 Greek Sing (Fall)

+- e.
+Greek Week (Spring)

+- f.
+Risk Prevention Training(Fall/Spring)

-4. Educate
+- 4. Educate

 - a.
-Develop and implement retreats and workshops for the community - b.
-Collaborate with campus partners to provide educational opportunities for chapter members a.
+Develop and implement retreats and workshops for the community

+- b.
+Collaborate with campus partners to provide educational opportunities for chapter members

+- 5. Crisis Management

+- a.
 Develop and implement policies that are in the best interest of the students and community

-5. Crisis Management